Callisto Grandi: Murders

 On 18 March 1873, at about 11 AM, 3-year-old Luigi Bonechi mysteriously disappeared after his mother Assunta had left him alone for just fifteen minutes.
 Searches were conducted by his parents around the Arno river, where they suspected he had fallen in, but Luigi was not found.

 Almost two years later, on 2 February 1875, 3-year-old Arturo Degli Innocenti disappeared in Florence.
 Like Bonechi before him, it was initially believed that he had drowned in the Arno.

-The hypothesis of a maniac targeting children was strengthened that summer, when two more children disappeared between 21–22 August: 9-year-old Fortunato Paladini and 7-year-old Angelo Martelli, both of whom were last seen in Figline Valdarno.
+The hypothesis of a maniac targeting children was strengthened that summer, when two more children disappeared between 21 and 22 August: 9-year-old Fortunato Paladini and 7-year-old Angelo Martelli, both of whom were last seen in Figline Valdarno.
 Soon afterwards, Paladini's parents found his straw hat near the banks of the Arno – this led to speculation that the cause of death was not drowning, since the river was dry during the summer months.